netdata/blog/blog/2023-04-19-netdata-ai-insights-rapid-monitoring.md

 ## Product Talk

-Join the Netdata team on the 20th of February, at 16:30 UTC in [Discord](https://discord.gg/fM5RQBzH?event=1097471931957121094) where we will be unveiling the new visualisation with innovative capabilities, and be the first to get a sneak peek and contribute with your valuable feedback for the team to tweak these features before releasing them to the public.
+Join the Netdata team on the 20th of April, at 16:30 UTC in [Discord](https://discord.gg/fM5RQBzH?event=1097471931957121094) where we will be unveiling the new visualisation with innovative capabilities, and be the first to get a sneak peek and contribute with your valuable feedback for the team to tweak these features before releasing them to the public.